xzyfer/us-travel-checklist/README.md

 * [Outside lands festival](http://www.sfoutsidelands.com)
 * Visit and photograph to gorgeous [Julia Pfeiffer Burns State Park](http://goo.gl/ggVp4) for a day trip
 * go visit a game of the CalBears! [schedule](http://www.calbears.com/sports/m-footbl/sched/cal-m-footbl-sched.html) [@tschaume](http://the-huck.com/)

+### The Debrief - Top 10 Experiences

+Trip concluded, these were the highlights of my trip and my recommendations for others taking a similar route.

+1.
+2.
+3.
+4.
+5.
+6.
+7.
+8.
+9.
+10.